Abstract Photo

 Staggering Investments: Forgoing Returns for a Good Night's Sleep

 Have you sold your house?
 Made an inheritance?
-Or cashed out your pension fund?
-Then you are probably thinking about how best to invest your capital.
-And not only how – but also when: Does it make sense to make a large one-time investment or rather to spread the funds over several small payments?
+Or had your pension fund paid out?
+Then you are probably now thinking about how best to invest your capital.
+And not just how - but also when: does it make more sense to make a large one-off investment or to divide the total sum into several small payments?

-In such cases, the conservative investment strategy recommended time and again is not to invest a large amount all at once.
-Instead, it should be invested gradually over time.
-This sounds good in principle.
+A conservative investment strategy that is repeatedly recommended for such cases is not to invest a large amount all at once.
+Instead, it should be staggered over time.
+That sounds good in principle.

-After all, with a one-time investment there is the risk that the financial markets are at a peak right now and that prices will fall in the near future (Even though it is just as likely that prices may rise in the next few months).
+After all, with a one-off investment there is a risk that the financial markets are currently at a high and prices will fall in the near future.
+(Even though it is of course just as possible that prices will rise in the next few months).

 Market timing in disguise